Communication & Design for Sustainability (MA)

 • For international applicants: German A1

-(The language certificate must be submitted at the latest at the time of enrolment.
-Upon request, the certificate can be submitted later during the first semester).
+(The language certificate must be submitted by the end of the first semester.)

 • The programme is approval-free